kikipet/HALO/README.md

 add `* * * * * /home/pi/dw-start.sh /dev/(whatever)` to crontab

 Change NOCALL to call sign

 Enable all of the I-Gate stuff

-TBEACON blah blah blah 2 minutes right?
+TBEACON blah blah blah every 2 minutes right?

 I may need to get a new passcode :(